vitejs/vite/docs/guide/api-plugin.md

 # Plugin API

-Vite plugins extends Rollup's well-designed plugin interface with a few extra vite-specific options.
+Vite plugins extends Rollup's well-designed plugin interface with a few extra Vite-specific options.
 As a result, you can write a Vite plugin once and have it work for both dev and build.

 **It is recommended to go through [Rollup's plugin documentation](https://rollupjs.org/guide/en/#plugin-development) first before reading the sections below.**